zandi/eBPF_processor/README.md

 https://github.com/libbpf/libbpf-bootstrap, and from
 https://github.com/Gui774ume/ebpfkit

+A small selection of these eBPF ELF objects have been included in the samples directory for convenience. libbpf-bootstrap examples are very simple, ebpfkit samples are quite complicated.

 This should be a good starting point for making sure we can handle some reasonably real-world eBPF ELF files, but could easily miss more specialized programs that use less common instructions, or have a more customized loading